6 AM: Alarm. Commute. Coffee.

 - Which topic should I focus on?

 - Am I on track?
-Am I doing enough?
+Am I behind?
+Am I ever going to be ready?

 The Sustainable Practice Framework